purescript-contrib/purescript-book/text/chapter4.md

 # Pattern Matching

+> Temporary note: If you're working on this chapter, beware that chapters 4 and 5 were swapped in November 2023.

 ## Chapter Goals

 This chapter will introduce two new concepts: algebraic data types and pattern matching.
 We will also briefly cover an interesting feature of the PureScript type system: row polymorphism.